2uhaan/The-Sparks-Foundation-Internship-Tasks/README.md

 1. From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
 2. Use R or Python or perform this task.

+# Task-3 : Prediction using Decision Tree Algorithm(Level - Intermediate)

+For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.